Troubleshooting Feed Refresh In External Calendars

 Updating the Calendar Application's Polling Rate

-Some calendar clients, such as the built-in iCal application on Apple computers, have a setting for how often a subscribed calendar should update.
-In iCal, this setting is labeled "Auto-Refresh" and defaults to "1 Week" but can be adjusted to as frequently as "Every 5 Minutes".
+Some calendar clients, such as the built-in Calendar application on Apple computers, have a setting for how often a subscribed calendar should update.
+In Calendar, this setting is labeled "Auto-refresh" and defaults to "Every week" but can be adjusted to as frequently as "Every 5 minutes".

-The following steps cover changing iCal to poll Sugar for calendar updates more frequently as an example:
+The following steps cover changing Calendar to poll Sugar for calendar updates more frequently as an example:

 - Right click on your Sugar subscribed calendar and select "Get info".